Risingson/eveeyedocs/docs/sharing/intel-channels.md

 !!! warning "Feature in development"
     ## Development, current issues
     This is an alpha test.
-This means means the feature is still in development and has issues.<br>Known issues are as follows:<br><br>
+This means the feature is still in development and has issues.<br>Known issues are as follows:<br><br>
     - The map may lag sometimes.
 This is most likely because your chatlog directory holds hundreds of files.
 You can fix this by moving files out of there.<br>
     - The display of the intel list is getting a rework.<br>
     - Multiple channel intel line display needs changes.<br>